 Other risks of opening an offshore company

-Additional risks for offshore corporations are similar to those for onshore corporations e.g. risks associated with the market, interest rates and credit.
+Additional risks for offshore corporations are similar to those for onshore corporations.
+There are risks with the market, interest rates, and credit.
 A further consideration is that of reputational risk.